-Competency 4: Demonstrate the ability to use interpersonal communication skills to enhance health and avoid or reduce health risks.
-(PH, F, M, S) ^{NHES 4}
+Competency 4: Demonstrate the ability to us e interpersonal communication skills to enhance health and avoid or reduce health risks.
+(PH, F, M, S NHES 4

 Suggested Objectives Suggested Teaching Strategies Suggested Assessment Strategies Demonstrate various forms of effective Define effective communication to include verbal and nonverbal communication skills.
 Teacher Observation communication.
 Group Participation Rubric Divide students into groups and have them - Appendix A demonstrate various forms of effective communication (e.g., body language; speaking, listening, and writing skills).
-Demonstrate strategies to manage conflict in Discuss negotiation and mediation.
-Art/Poster Rubric - Appendix A healthy ways.
-As a class, brainstorm all the aspects of violence Арреника ficultity ways. prevention and the health benefits of avoiding violence.
+Demonstrate strategies Discuss negotiation and mediation.
+Art/Poster Rubric - to manage conflict in Appendix A healthy ways.
+As a class, brainstorm all the aspects of violence prevention and the health benefits of avoiding violence.
 Have students create a violence prevention slogan and prepare a slogan poster to emphasize the importance of preventing violence in our society.
 Examine how to handle Discuss how to handle difficult interpersonal situations Teacher Observation difficult interpersonal through effective communication. situations through Class Participation Rubric - effective Use the acronym T.A.L.K.
 Appendix A communication.
-Take time out- at least 30 minutes Note: You should check Allow each person to tell his/her side uninterrupted to see if your district • Let each person ask questions chose abstinence-only or abstinence-plus. • Keep brainstorming to find a good solution.
+Take time out- at least 30 minutes A llow each person to tell his/her side Note: You should check uninterrupted to see if your district Let each person ask questions chose abstinence-only or abstinence-plus. • K eep brainstorming to find a good solution.
 (Mississippi House Bill Have students choose a situation that is a common 999 - Appendix D) conflict for teens.
 List the conflict on the board.
 Using the T.A.L.K. strategy, the students will write a script showing how the conflict will be resolved and will discuss it with the class.
-Teen Health, Glencoe (McGraw Hill) Course 2, discuss it with the class.
+Teen Health, Glencoe (McGraw Hill) Course 2, Bronson, Cleary, Hubbard